Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     proposed by the professional unit based on the topic evaluated during the admission process.
-The head of the training unit shall issue a decision to recognize the thesis topic and thesis supervisor for the doctoral student, along with the doctoral student\'s full-time study and research plan, no later than 06 months after the doctoral student enrolls.
+The head of the training unit shall issue a decision to recognize the thesis topic and thesis supervisor for the doctoral student, along with the doctoral student's full-time study and research plan, no later than 06 months after the doctoral student enrolls.
 4. The doctoral student is responsible for registering with the